Korean verbs: Citation form

+The lemma or citation form of a Korean verb is the form that ends in ta 다 da without a tense-aspect marker.
+For verbs, this form was used as a past perfect declarative form in Middle Korean, but is no longer used in Modern Korean.
+For adjectives, this form is the non-past declarative form.

 Infinitive form

 Besides a verbal root itself that precedes ta in the citation form, there is also a long stem with an additional harmonic vowel, called by linguist Samuel E. Martin the "infinitive" form.
 This tense-neutral form also does not express any honorifics and speech levels.
 Thus they are often used for literary titles, subtitles and chapter titles, since they are not specifically directed toward an individual or a group.

 This so-called infinitive, however, must not be confused with the citation form mentioned above.
 It is formed by attaching e/a 어/아 eo/a to the root, according to vowel harmony.
 If the verbal root ends in a vowel, the two vowels may merge or contract.